kmcphillips/twilio-rails/README.md

 * Some North American assumptions of "day" are hidden in a couple places.
 * Only production tested with MySQL and SQLite, but should work with Postgres.
 Assumes `utf8mb4` encoding in MySQL, but the migration does not specify it in order to support other DBs.
 * Only production tested with Sidekiq, but any ActiveJob provider should work.
+* There is no support for domain level events or observers.
+This means hooks need to be implemented using active record model callbacks, which is opaque, fragile, and confusing.
+In future the framework could define and trigger named events based on lifecycle.
 * SMS handling is pretty simple and pattern matching based.
 This is not an implementation of a full chat bot.
 Other better frameworks exist for that.
+This could probably be completely rebuilt to work in a similar way where a phone number is bound to a responder by name, rather than each one implementing `handle?`.
 * Generators do not generate tests, but should look at the generator `test_framework` config and produce tests or specs for the created classes.
 * Not all Twilio TwiML features are supported.
 Many though are easy to add flags that are just passed through, and are easy to add.
   * The `gather:` should support `hints:` and some other config options.
-* Some documentation is missing.
+* Some documentation is missing in:
-  * The controller actions.
+  * Controller actions.

 ## Contributing